Table of Contents

 Lower than normal levels of myo-inositol in middle-aged adults can signal the initial stages of cognitive decline such as Alzheimer’s and dementia.[xiii]
 Recommended nootropic dosage of Inositol is up to 3 grams per day.

-- Magnesium – Magnesium is the 4th most abundant mineral in your body.
-And critical for optimal cognitive health.
+Magnesium – Magnesium is the 4th most abundant mineral in your body.
+And critical for optimal memory and cognitive function.
 It is a cofactor in more than 300 enzymatic reactions in your body and brain.

 Magnesium regulates the activity in neuron ion channels.
 Governing the flow of neurotransmitters.
 It also regulates brain synaptic plasticity.
 Which is critical for learning and memory.